Life1li/Life1li/README.md

 - 👋 Hi, I’m @Life1li
-- 👀 I’m interested in how coding works.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning how to code.
+- 🌱 I’m currently learning how to code better.
 - 💞️ I’m looking to collaborate on games/projects
 - 📫 How to reach me haoxlin314@gmail.com